Magpasikat: Magpasikat 2024

-Magpasikat 2025
+Magpasikat 2025: MagPASKOsikat

+The 16th edition of Magpasikat, subtitled 1t’s 6iving and titled MagPASKOsikat, aired from December 1 to 6, 2025.
+This year’s anniversary celebration departed from the traditional annual group performances, instead featuring special numbers from the hosts, a special edition of Laro Laro Pick (see below), and culminated with an awards show.
+It is also the second edition to air on both ALLTV and GMA.

-The 16th edition of Magpasikat, refers to the year when the variety show, was skipped its annual Magpasikat week for the first time since its induction in 2010.
-On October 24, 2025, host Vice Ganda announced during the live broadcast that the traditional Magpasikat performances would not be held that year.
+This is the first Magpasikat to skip its traditional October schedule for the first time since its introduction in 2010.
+On October 24, 2025 – the exact anniversary date of It's Showtime – host Vice Ganda announced during the live broadcast that the traditional Magpasikat performances would not be held that year.
 According to Vice Ganda, the decision stemmed from the increasing production costs, with each team performance reportedly requiring to to produce.
 The host explained that the show "couldn’t afford it anymore" while maintaining the high creative standards set in previous years.

-Instead of Magpasikat, It’s Showtime announced that its 16th anniversary celebration would feature a special December event focusing on entertainment combined with public service and outreach to viewers.
+Instead of the annual competition held in the previous years, It’s Showtime announced that its 16th anniversary celebration would focus on entertainment combined with public service and outreach to viewers.
 The decision was framed as a move toward a "more meaningful" form of celebration rather than a grand competition.
-This marked a significant moment in the show’s history, as Magpasikat had long served as a highlight of It’s Showtime’s anniversary festivities since its inception.